 Sandstorm turns sky over Marrakesh blood red (VIDEOS)

-A raging sandstorm swept through the Moroccan capital on Thursday, wreaking havoc in the city, halting businesses, and killing a young man, local media reported.
+A sandstorm swept through Morocco on Thursday, bringing businesses to a standstill and killing one, local media reported.

-Online videos capture scenes reminiscent of an apocalypse, depicting skies obscured by a haze of crimson and streets bathed in an eerie orange glow.
+Apocalyptic videos posted online show the sky obscured by a crimson haze and streets bathed in an orange glow.

-The General Directorate of Meteorology stated that the powerful winds that tore through the city reached speeds of up to 80 kilometers per hour, toppling trees in their wake.
+The General Directorate of Meteorology stated that powerful winds that tore through the city reached speeds of up to 80 kilometers per hour, toppling trees.

 Wowww!!
 Yesterday in #Marrakech, #Morocco a huge #sandstorm turned the sky red… pic.twitter.com/CFtxeMZeTD— Volcaholic 🌋 (@volcaholic1) August 11, 2023

-"An 18-year-old young man lost his life after a tree fell on him in the Belk Street area near Jemaa el-Fna Square," a local media report explained, adding that another man narrowly escaped being crushed.
+"An 18-year-old young man lost his life after a tree fell on him in the Belk Street area near Jemaa el-Fna Square," a local media report said, adding that another man narrowly escaped being crushed.

 Marrakesh, Morocco Experiences Severe Sandstorm That Turns Sky Red@VishnuFNO#GlobalBoilingpic.twitter.com/sUQwfDslH0— Pritam (@Pritam) August 12, 2023

-In addition to the storms, Marrakesh, a popular tourist destination and a city of over one million people, is currently experiencing record heat waves, with temperatures rising above 48 degrees Celsius during the day.
+Marrakesh, a popular tourist destination home to over one million people, is also currently experiencing record heat waves, with temperatures exceeding 48 degrees Celsius during the day.